splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-api-notice.rst

 - A significant reduction (up to 20x) in the total number of calls required to obtain data.
 - A related reduction in the latency of data obtained by polling CloudWatch.

-Control cost
+Manage costs
 ========================================================================================

-Note that if an AWS account has lots of CloudWatch metrics, the improved performance could lead to an increase in the AWS API cost.
+If an AWS account produces many CloudWatch metrics, the improved performance might lead to an increase in the AWS API cost.

 For example, if the ``GetMetricStatistics`` API takes 5 minutes to retrieve all the data, the ``GetMetricData`` API might take only 1 minute.
 When an AWS integration's poll rate is set to 1 minute, the ``GetMetricData`` requests are sent up to 5 times more often, generating a larger AWS API bill, while improving data latency at the same time.
 Increase the poll rate to 5 minutes to keep the cost at the same level.